tkeith/tullius/README.md

     import pymongo

-    # Connect to local MongoDB, using database name "tullius"
+    # Connect to local MongoDB, with journaling enabled, using database name "tullius"
-    db = pymongo.MongoClient().tullius
+    db = pymongo.MongoClient(j=True).tullius

     # Run 10 processes handling tasks of priorities 0 through 10,
     # and 5 processes handling tasks of only priority 0
     task_processes = [(10, 0, 10), (5, 0, 0)]

 `db` is the pymongo connection to your MongoDB database.
+Make sure to set the appropriate write concern options -- if you are using a replica set, you should probably set `w='majority'`.

 `task_processes` is the number of processes that should be allocated to processing tasks of different priorities.
 The above configuration allocates 10 processes to process tasks of priority 0 to 10, and 5 processes to process tasks of priority 0.
 This reserves 5 processes for processing real-time (priority 0) tasks.